catseye/The-Dossier/schema/Video game.md

 *    optional: true

-The entity which published the text adventure.
+The entity which published the video game.

 ### genre